kimizuy/kimizuy/README.md

-Hi, my name is Kimizu Yamasaki and I am a web developer.
+Hi, my name is Kimizu Yamasaki (@kimizuy) and I am a web developer.